moj-analytical-services/coffee_roulette_pairs/README.md

   - Create a one column csv file containing the list of names, and if required a two column csv file containing pairs which you don’t want to appear in the random matches.
+Ensure the file containing the unwanted pairs ends with a new line.
   - Run the function `random_pairs`, which writes a new csv file called `Round.csv` containing the random pairs, and updates or creates a two column csv file called `unwantedpairs.csv`, containing the pairs